davidcarboni/restolino/README.md

 Restolino has unreasonable opinions, but if you want to do simple stuff fast you'll find them useful:

- * Assumes no context path.
-Why would you run more than one webapp in the same container?
-The container is the webapp.
  * You can only GET /.
 Why would you PUT, POST or DELETE the root?
 You wouldn't.
-If you think you would your design sucks.
+If you think you would, your design sucks.
 Implement the `Home` interface, which provides a single method: `get(req, res)`.
+ * Annotate your endpoint classes as `@Endpoint`.
+ * Endpoint names are lowercased class names.
+More complex, more of your time.
+Get over it.
+ * Assumes no context path.
+Why would you run more than one webapp in the same container?
+The container is the webapp.
  * You only need one 404 handler.
 Implement the `NotFound` interface, which provides a single method: `handle(req, res)`.
  * You only need one error handler, but you do need to know where the error occurred.
 Implement the `Boom` interface, which provides a single method `handle(req, res, RequestHandler, Throwable)`.
 A 500 status will be pre-set for you.
 You can update it if you want.
- * Annotate your endpoint classes as `@Endpoint`.
- * Endpoint names are lowercased class names.
-More complex, more of your time.
-Get over it.
  * Annotate your methods with JAX-RS `@GET`, `@PUT`, `@POST` and `@DELETE`.
  * Method parameters must be `req, res[, request message]`.
  * The return type of your method can be void, or a response message.